adjust/adobe_air_sdk/README.md

 You should replace `com.your.bundle` with your app's bundle ID and `schemeName` with your desired scheme name for iOS app.

 **Important**: By using this approach for deep linking support in iOS, you will support deep link handling for devices running on **iOS 8 and lower**.
 Starting from **iOS 9**, Apple has introduced universal links for which, at this moment, there's no built in support inside the Adobe AIR platform.
 To support this, you would need to edit the natively generated iOS project in Xcode (if possible) and add support to handle universal links from there.
 If you are interested in finding out how to do that on the native side, please consult our [native iOS universal links guide][universal-links-guide].

 ### <a id="deeplinking-reattribution"></a>Reattribution via deep links

 Adjust enables you to run re-engagement campaigns through deep links.
-For more information on how to do that, please check our [official docs][reattribution-with-deeplinks].

 If you are using this feature, in order for your user to be properly reattributed, you need to make one additional call to the Adjust SDK in your app.

-Once you have received deep link content information in your app, add a call to the `Adjust.appWillOpenUrl` method.
+Once you have received deep link content information in your app, add a call to the `Adjust.processDeeplink` method.
 By making this call, the Adjust SDK will try to find if there is any new attribution information inside of the deep link.
 If there is any, it will be sent to the Adjust backend.
 If your user should be reattributed due to a click on the adjust tracker URL with deep link content, you will see the [attribution callback](#attribution-callback) in your app being triggered with new attribution info for this user.

 ```actionscript
 var app:NativeApplication = NativeApplication.nativeApplication;